 About The Eastern New Mexico News

-The Eastern New Mexico News, My Eastern New Mexico PLUS, Quay County Sun and Cannon Connections are owned by Clovis Media Inc. The company, which purchased the papers in January 2012 from a group previously known as Freedom Newspapers of New Mexico, has offices in Clovis, Portales and Tucumcari.
+The Eastern New Mexico News, My Eastern New Mexico PLUS, Quay County Sun and Cannon Connections are owned by Clovis Media Inc. The company, which purchased the papers in January 2012 from a group previously known as Freedom Newspapers of New Mexico, has offices in Clovis and Tucumcari.

 The Eastern New Mexico News

 The News was first published on Nov.
 20, 2016.
 It is the merging and continuation of the Clovis News Journal and Portales News-Tribune and their proceeding publications.
-It continues to maintain its main offices in Clovis and has a bureau open in Portales.
+It continues to maintain its main office in Clovis.

 Clovis News Journal

 The Clovis News first published in May 1907.
 Founder Arthur Curren said the newspaper office at 113 W. Grand was the third "complete business house" in the city's history, joining the Dolly Yossett restaurant and Doc Jenkins' Turf Saloon.
 By 1909, the News had competition, primarily from the Clovis Journal, founded by future New Mexico Gov. Thomas J. Mabry.

 As the city's population steadily increased, from 3,255 in 1910 to nearly 8,000 the next two decades, the News and Journal competed for news and advertisers.
 In 1929, Mack Stanton of Tennessee purchased both papers and merged them into the Clovis Evening News-Journal.